Wilkes County Schools (North Carolina): Student demographics

 For the 2010–11 school year, Wilkes County Schools had a total population of 10,374 students and 639.52 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 16.22:1.
 That same year, out of the student total, the gender ratio was 51% male to 49% female.
 The demographic group makeup was: White, 81%; Hispanic, 11%; Black, 4%; American Indian, <1%, and Asian/Pacific Islander, <1%; two or more races: 3%).

 Governance and funding

 The primary governing body of Wilkes County Schools follows a council–manager government format with a five-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 Wilkes County Schools currently resides in the North Carolina State Board of Education's Seventh District.

 Board of education

 A five-member board of education governs the Wilkes County Schools system.
-The current members are as follows: Rudy Holbrook (Chairman), Sharron Huffman (Vice-Chairman), Darren Shumate, Kirk Walker, and Leslie Barnes.
+The current members are as follows: Rudy Holbrook (Chairman), Hardin Kennedy (Vice-Chairman), Kirk Walker, Joan Caudill, and Jammie Jolly.